History of AVCon

 July 20th, 21st and 22nd, 2018 – Adelaide Convention Centre

-The AVCon Ball this year was called the ‘Gatsby Retro Evolution’.
-It was used to announce the theme and give a few peeks behind the curtain for some new content at AVCon 2018, including a community stage area and dedicated cosplay area with repair and photo booths.
+The AVCon Ball this year was called the ‘Gatsby Retro Evolution’ and it served as the place to announce the 2018 AVCon theme: Evolution – meant to indicate the constant improvements of AVCon (and a nod to the ever present concept in Pokemon).
+The event also gave a few peeks behind the curtain on some of the new content coming to AVCon 2018 like a community stage and dedicated cosplay area with repair and photo walls.

-Major Sponsors are Shin Tokyo, Madman Entertainment, HIDIVE, Crunchyroll, Adelaide Convention Centre, UniSA, and Adelaide City Council.
+Major sponsors included Shin Tokyo, Madman Entertainment, HIDIVE, Crunchyroll, the Adelaide Convention Centre, UniSA, and Adelaide City Council.

-Minor sponsors include Oaks Hotel and Resorts, Eckersley’s, CDW Studios, and Nintendo.
+Minor sponsors included Oaks Hotel and Resorts, Eckersley’s, CDW Studios, and Nintendo.

-For guests this year, AVCon welcomed back voice actor Spike Spencer (voice of Shinji Ikari in Neon Genesis Evangelion), last seen at AVCon in 2013 and Neil Kaplan (voice of Madara Uchiha in Naruto).
-Cosplayers were a big draw this year, with Australian cosplayers Major Sam, Vera Chimera, Knitemaya and Beke also attending AVCon 2018.
+For guests this year, AVCon welcomed back voice actor Spike Spencer (Shinji Ikari in Neon Genesis Evangelion), who had last appeared at AVCon in 2013, and Neil Kaplan (Madara Uchiha in Naruto).
+Cosplayers were also a big draw, with Australian cosplayers Major Sam, Vera Chimera, Knitemaya, and Beke attending.

 Art by Rae Harris.